Apurve7/Arduino-with-Tricolour-LED-and-Push-Button/README.md

 Arduino with Tricolor LED and Push button Outline:

 Tricolor LED - Common Cathode Tricolor LED
-Other external devices that are required for this experiment

-Resistor,Breadboard,Jumper Wires and Push Button
+Other external devices that are required for this experiment:Resistor,Breadboard,Jumper Wires and Push Button

 WorkFlow:
 Understand the connection circuit details